Vatsal-s29/Enhanced-Plant-Disease-Classification/README.md

-# 🌿 SmartCrop Diagnoser: Lightweight and Interpretable Plant Disease Classification
+# 🌿 AgriCure: Lightweight and Interpretable Plant Disease Classification

 A state-of-the-art plant disease classification system that combines **transfer learning**, **ensemble learning**, and **explainable AI (XAI)** to deliver **highly accurate and efficient predictions**, tailored for **IoT devices** and **edge computing** environments.